cyqresig/react-perf/README.md

 ## react-component-template

-A multiple-page project template for react with webpack
+A example to demonstrate how to check performance of react

 ## Installation